pgrandinetti/datascience-coursera/capstone/pitch/capstonePitch.md

   - Briefly explain the development and algorithms behind the application
   - Illustrate how to use the app
-  - Outline conclusions and possible improvements

 The algorithm
 ========================================================

-To develop the app we have been given a dataset containing a few millions of text document (taken from blogs, news and twitter).
+To develop the app we have been given a dataset containing a few millions text document (taken from blogs, news and twitter).

 We have built a **system of n-grams** to use as statistical backgroun to make a prediction.